LIPS-scheme/lips/docs/docs/lips/intro.md

 ### Boxing
 LIPS have its own representation for numbers, strings and characters.
-And when interacting with JavaScript the values may get boxed or unboxed automatigally.
+And when interacting with JavaScript the values may get boxed or unboxed automagically.

 You should not confuse boxing with boxes ([SRFI-111](https://srfi.schemers.org/srfi-111/) and [SRFI-195](https://srfi.schemers.org/srfi-195)).
 LIPS boxes are part of implementation of Scheme data types.
 And SRFI boxes are containers written in Scheme.
+Name boxing came from JavaScript, when primitive values are wrapped in objects when you try to use them in object context (like accessing a property).

 ### Helper macros and functions
 The most usefull macro in LIPS (for interacting with JavaScript) is `-->` it